ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 CAN -> TCP 00 31 4f 20 08 47 46 e7 0b 01 3e 00 10
    R PING 18 (4746e70b): Gleisbox 601xx ver 013e
 ```

+[^1]: You do not need the MS2 (or CS2/CS3) to operate the system
+(but you may wish to connect it anyway -- it will act as a slave/repeater to
+your computer controller software).
+If you have the MS2 connected, after initializing it will be in the STOP state
+(red STOP lights on); press STOP to put it into operation mode
+(red STOP lights off).

 Anything prefixed with `C` is a command, and with `R` is a response.
 The command is telling the system what the time is.
 The response is from